andreagiassi/microservice-rbac-user-management/README.md

     spring.datasource.username=yourMySqlUser
     spring.datasource.password=yourMySqlUserStrongPassword

->For production environment consider to create a specific MySql user for the database "users" using a strong password.
+>For a production environment consider to create a specific MySql user for the database "users" using a strong password.

 Disable the demo data setting as below: